 I am interested in how natural selection shapes the evolution of social behavior in primates.
 Most of my empirical work has focused on the behavioral and reproductive strategies of female baboons (Papio cynocephalus, P. ursinus).
 Recent work documents the adaptive benefits females derive from close social bonds.
 I am particularly interested in questions that explicitly link studies of nonhuman primates to humans.
 Experimental work conducted with chimpanzees and children focuses on the phylogenetic origins and ontogenetic development of prosocial preferences.

-Elena Miu, Post-Doctoral Scholar, School of Human Evolution and Social Change
+Elena Miu, Postdoctoral Research Affiliate, School of Human Evolution and Social Change

 I am interested in understanding human behavior, learning and culture from an evolutionary perspective using a broad set of methods.
 I have a background in linguistics, artificial intelligence and biology, and I have used theoretical and large-scale experimental approaches to study the dynamics of cumulative cultural evolution in my PhD with Luke Rendell at St. Andrews.
 I am currently working in the Ecco lab on questions related to cumulative improvement and innovation.